Elk River High School

 Elk River High School (variously as Elk River Senior High School) is a public high school located in Elk River, Minnesota, United States.
 It is the one of four high schools in the Elk River Area School District (ISD 728) and its feeder schools are VandenBerge Middle School and Salk Middle School.
 In the 2011–12 school year, Elk River had an enrollment of 1,649 students.
 Elk River's colors are red and white.
 The National Center of Education Statistics classifies the high school as a large, suburban campus.
 The Elk River Elks compete in the Northwest Suburban Conference of the Minnesota State High School League as well as in Section 7AAAAA (5A) for football.
 Elk River High School opened in 1888.

 Demographics

 During the 2011–12 school year, Elk River High School was 80% White, 6% Hispanic, 0% Hawaii Native/Pacific Islander, 6% Black, 7% Asian, and 1% Native American.
 14% of students were eligible for the Free Lunch Program and 6% were eligible for the Reduced-Price Lunch Program.

 Athletics

 Football

 Elk River played in one of the earliest recorded football games in state history (1891-1892 - defeated Monticello 29-0 & 4-0) and there are records of them completing 131 seasons of varsity football through the 2022 season.

 They have that have played in the District 16, Rum River, Skyline, Independent, Central Lakes, North Suburban, Twin Cities Suburban, Northwest Suburban, Mississippi 8, and North Central District (Blue & Black Sub-district) conferences.

 The team was the 5A state champion in 2016, 2022, and 2024.
+In the 2022 5A state championship its kicker Breanna Bernardson became the first female football player to score in a Minnesota state championship football game; she scored three extra points.